Overview

 Cybercrime can be mapped onto several levels of Maslow’s pyramid, although in unhealthy ways.

 For some offenders, cybercrime is a way to obtain money for basic needs or to escape unstable living situations.
-It attempts to meet security needs through illegal income.
+It attempts to meet security and biological needs through illegal income.

 Belonging & esteem

-Hacker groups can provide a sense of belonging, identity and respect.
-Being recognised as “skilled” meets esteem needs, even if the actions are harmful.
+Hacker groups can provide a sense of belonging, identity and respect, even if the actions are harmful.

 Self-actualisation (distorted)